AzzeddineG/rst-temp-generator/README.md

 * In this folder create/put your RST template that **MUST** be named `template.rst` (Mandatory)
 * In this folder create/put you JSON file that **MUST** be named   `data.json` (Mandatory)
 * In this folder, open the command line and run `./rstgen` (or whatever you decided to name the packaged app)
-* In this folder , a new repository `generated_templates` will be created, it contains the generated RST files
+* In this folder , a new repository `generated_files` will be created, it contains the generated RST files
 * Enjoy :relaxed: